Sunday, June 27, 2010

 B: If only the line in the second verse had remained “Of kwam het uit een café in zo’n straatje, we waren in Leningrad” the song would have been just as successfully carbon-dated by its lyrics as it is by its music.

-V: Colourful, isn’t it.
-And summed up by the look on the face of the guy playing the clockwork drummer on the street organ.
+V: Colourful, and Sieneke is surprisingly strong.
+But this performance, and by extension the entry as a whole, is summed up by the look on the face of the guy playing the clockwork drummer on the street organ.
 I hope this doesn’t prove to be the highlight of his career in light entertainment.
-Sieneke is surprisingly strong.

 27 Romania